BenjaminRockefeller/benjaminrockefeller.github.io/_pages/Working Papers.md

 layout: page
 title: Working Papers
 permalink: /working-papers/
+nav: true
 ---

 # Working Papers

-Drafts and in-progress research papers on LLM reliability, decision intelligence, and agent architectures.
+Here is a collection of in-progress and submitted papers, focusing on hallucination-resistance, feedback loops in LLMs, and evaluation strategies for alignment.